reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

   }, [isPlaying]);
 ```

 This is because the `ref` object has a *stable identity:* React guarantees [you'll always get the same object](/apis/useref#returns) from the same `useRef` call on every render.
-It never changes, so it will never by itself cause the effect to re-run.
+It never changes, so it will never by itself cause the Effect to re-run.
 Therefore, it does not matter whether you include it or not.
 Including it is fine too:

 ```js {9}
 function VideoPlayer({ src, isPlaying }) {